ScottyAU/scottyau.github.io/about.markdown

 permalink: /about/
 ---

-I'm a nerd that likes playing with electronics and amateur radio.
+I'm a nerd that likes playing with electronics, retro computers and amateur radio.
 This blog is my way of capturing some notes on the things I build or play with.